Safer Braver Spaces & Access Manifesto

 -

-· Ensure there is an access fund for all our activities: providing vital funds for access & helping to weave conversations about access throughout our processes
+Ensure there is an access fund for all our activities: providing vital money for access & helping to weave conversations about access throughout our processes

 -

-· Invite artists/ communities we collaborate with to share their access requirements / statements: advocate for artists creating access riders by sharing Disability Arts Online template https://disabilityarts.online/magazine/opinion/access-rider-open-template/
+Invite artists and communities we collaborate with to share their access requirements and statements: advocate for artists creating access riders by sharing Disability Arts Online template https://disabilityarts.online/magazine/opinion/access-rider-open-template/

 -